-Facility Development

-New or redeveloped access facilities, trails, and structures should be sited and designed to minimize impacts, if possible, to adjacent private land and to avoid hazard areas as appropriate.
+- 41 Facility Development - New or redeveloped access facilities, trails, and structures should be sited and designed to - 43 minimize impacts, if possible, to adjacent private land and to avoid hazard areas as - 44 appropriate.

-Potential for Large Grewingk Glacier Lake Surface Wave
+1 Potential for Large Grewingk Glacier Lake Surface Wave

-In 1967, a very large landslide slumped into Grewingk Glacier Lake from the mountainside to the south, creating a surface wave that severely impacted adjacent lands and carried debris 4 miles into Kachemak Bay.
-DPOR is currently partnering with organizations to evaluate the condition of the mountain.
-Notices should be posted on the lake to inform the public of possible damaging waves in this location.
+2 In 1967, a very large landslide slumped into Grewingk Glacier Lake from the mountainside condition of the mountain.
+Notices should be posted on the lake to inform the public of